Code Inspection: Class is never instantiated (non-private accessibility)

 ReSharper determines if no objects of a class were created in a project — in fact, if no direct instances or usages of the class were found.
 If the class only contains static members (and/or constant fields), ReSharper suggests making the class static.
 In other cases ReSharper suggests making the class abstract, if possible.

-- The recommended way is to decorate the implicitly used symbols with code annotation attributes.
+The recommended way is to decorate the implicitly used symbol with a code annotation attribute.
 There are two attributes for this purpose: [UsedImplicitly] and [PublicAPI], which are functionally similar, but let you and your teammates understand how the symbol is actually used.

 You can also suppress usage-checking inspections with any custom attribute.
 To do so, mark the definition of that attribute with the [MeansImplicitUse] attribute.